 Tiles made by: Ron Tayllor

 Clay County Administration Building Murals

 Located on the third floor of the Clay County Administration Building, a 28-foot x 8-foot mural depicts Clay County history.
 The left side of the mural shows Mah-hos-kah "Chief White Cloud," an Ioway Indian, and fur trader Pierre Chouteau.
-The middle section depicts Henry Routt leading the 1861 rain on the Liberty Arsenal.
+The middle section depicts Henry Routt leading the 1861 raid on the Liberty Arsenal.
 The right side of the mural shows the James Farm in 1875.
-Painted by Liberty native David McLain in 1993.
+Painted by Liberty native David McClain in 1993.

 Another eight foot by six foot mural honors 19th and 20th century African-American pioneers, businesses, churches and schools that contribute to the founding of four Clay County cities with vital African American population: Liberty, Excelsior Springs, North Kansas City and Missouri City.
 The mural includes scenes connected to: White Oak Chapel and Cemetery from the 1836 Fountain Waller Plantation (in north Brighton area of Gladstone); First Baptist Church of Liberty (established in 1843); the first African American School in Missouri City (established in 1877) and Drive.
 Fred F. Ellet's Sulpho Saline Bath House and Swimming Pool (1880).

 David McClain also painted a mural on the Clay County public safety building at the corner of Mill and Water streets.
 Commemorating the 200th anniversary of the Lewis & Clark expedition, the mural depicts the Corps of Discovery's landing just south of Liberty on the Missouri River.